amahi/android/CONTRIBUTING.md

 1. Submit an issue describing your proposed change.
 2. Fork the repository on GitHub.
-3. Clone the fork : `git clone https://github.com/your-username/android.git`
+3. Clone the fork: `git clone https://github.com/your-username/android.git`

 ## Making Changes

-* Create a branch : `git checkout -b branch-name`.
+* Create a branch: `git checkout -b branch-name`.
 Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Make sure your commit messages are in the proper format.